 The body of special education attorney and frequent expert speaker Melinda Jacobs was found by local law enforcement officers on May 12 in an apparent murder-suicide in the Tennessee home she shared with her husband.
-Jacobs was 59 years old.
+Jacobs was 59.

-Melinda Jacobs was considered a national special education law expert, having spoken at the 2016 TSD Conference in Louisville, Kentucky, and at the 2012 NAPT Summit in Memphis, Tennesee.
-Kenneth Jacobs, meanwhile, was the retired former head of the University of Tennessee’s School of Music’s composition program and was reportedly a widely-recorded composer.
+Melinda Jacobs was considered to be a very successful attorney and national special education law expert, having spoken at the 2016 TSD Conference in Louisville, Kentucky, and at the 2012 NAPT Summit in Memphis, Tennessee.
+Kenneth Jacobs, meanwhile, was the retired former head of the University of Tennessee’s School of Music’s composition program and was reportedly a widely recorded composer.
 According to the Violin Channel, he was a “Ph.D. graduate from the University of Texas,” who “had released 17 CDs on the Opus One, Impact, Zyode and ERM labels,” and toured extensively.

 Melinda Jacobs received her juris doctorate from the University of Alabama School of Law, and her bachelor’s degree in social studies/secondary education from Trevecca Nazarene University.